auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### View

 There are three files responsible for the view layer: the **Main** storyboard, with views already laid out in the starter project; the **ContactsViewController**, that displays the contacts list in a table view; and the **AddContactViewController**, with two labels and fields for setting up the first and last name of a new contact.
-Let's start with the code for **ContactsViewController**:
+Let's start with the code for **ContactsViewController**.
+Replace the **ContactsViewController.swift** file with the following code.

 ```swift
 import UIKit